rynobax/ok-form/README.md

 converting string -> number is a pain dsl for conditional validation is strange circular references

-# mission

-in terms of casting, we err on the permissive side

 // TODO: Random stuff
 if number is null, dont run "number" tests, but still run "any" tests